jaapjansma/my_local_development_docker/README.md

 ```

+Go to http://testsite.localhost:8180 to see if everything is ok.
+A PHP info should be shown.

 ## Subsites

-Sites in the directory html are set as sub sites and could be accessed by http://mytestsite.localhost:8180
+Sites in the directory html are set as sub sites and could be accessed by http://testsite.localhost:8180

 ## Mysql